IPv6/haxe-gltf-pffanim2d/README.md

 # Blender setup details
 - Recognizable objects: Empties for grouping and simple Mesh objects (quad, 4-vert plane) for starling sprites
-- Empties && Quads must be arranged in Blender XY-plane (for top-down view)
+- Empties && Quads must be arranged in Blender XZ-plane (for front view).
+Y is used for "depth" for GLTF
   - In world coords, root empty should not have any rotations/scales
 - Quads may have unlit textures - quad material image applied as Texture for corresponding starling node (by default)
 - Quad can have axis-aligned offset from object origin - offset converted to Sprite pivot (by default)
 - Quad/Empty can have custom props - they are loaded and can be used for customizing starling node creation
-- Quad/Empty loc.Z define draw order fro same-level elements, for Starling playback.
+- Quad/Empty loc.Y define draw order fro same-level elements, for Starling playback.
   - Draw order fixed by scene basic (not animated) state
 - Animations: Armature animations are not supported directly - can be baked on valid objects before export
 - Animations: Actions must be stashed (Dopesheet-Action Editor) or pushed to NLA track (NLA Editor)